How to Build a Crypto Trading Bot in Python: Complete Step-by-Step Guide with Source Code

 Crypto automation sounds exciting: a bot that trades while you sleep, catches profitable trends, and never gets tired.
 But when I started exploring the space, most bots I found were either overhyped, under-documented, or flat-out broken.
+Exchange APIs return cryptic errors, WebSocket connections drop without warning, and rate limits turn a simple strategy into a debugging nightmare.

 II.
 Planning the Bot: Goals and Features